steffitan23/cubstart-website/static/media/spec.edfa7a4efc76b247749b.md

 Other than that, the final project is very open-ended!
 Be creative and build anything you want.

-If you meet these 3 requirements, then you will pass this course.
-If you do not meet these minimum requirements but we notice that you've put in substantial effort into the final project and have dedicated time to Cubstart through lecture/lab/OH attendance and homework submissions, then you will also pass!

-For those with prior programming/web dev experience, we encourage you to go above and beyond the minimum requirements!
+For those with prior web dev experience, we encourage you to go above and beyond the minimum requirements!
 Impress us!
 <br></br>

 ## Part 1: Final Project Checkpoint (Project Proposal + Design Mockup)
-**Deadline:** Sunday Nov 12th
+**Deadline:** Sunday, April 7th

 **Grade:** 10 points

-The project proposal and design mockup is how you will flesh out exactly what you want to build over the next couple weeks, identify why you're building it and what tools/skills you need, and receive feedback on the feasibility of your idea.
+The project proposal and design mockup is how you will flesh out exactly what you want to build over the next couple weeks, identify why you're building it, and plan what technologies/tools/skills you need.

 ### Project Proposal
-_<b>Action Item:</b> With your project team, submit [this Google Form](https://forms.gle/BjVdnTa2j91xUDWL7) to address each of the following points by Friday, November 10._
+_<b>Action Item:</b> With your project team, submit [this Google Form](https://forms.gle/EgxkkznzohwgGCaS7) to address each of the following points.
+Only one person should submit the form for your entire team._

 - **Names of each group member**